We provide expert advice, practical support and campaign for single parents

 Organisation: National Family Mediation

-Details: This is a local network of not-for-profit family mediation services, which offers a practical approach to resolving disputes between separated or separating couples.
-Aims to help individuals reach joint decisions on issues associated with their separation such as children, finance or property.
+Details: Aims to help individuals reach joint decisions on issues associated with their separation such as children, finance or property.
+Can answer general enquiries relating to mediation and put callers in touch with local not-for-profit mediation services.

 Phone: 0300 4000 636